Velocity Merchant Services Logo

 Later this year, the state will officially participate in the USDA’s Mobile Payment Pilot, a cutting-edge initiative that allows SNAP (Supplemental Nutrition Assistance Program) recipients to pay for groceries using their smartphones instead of a physical EBT card.
 While this is great news for SNAP families, it’s also a game-changer for thousands of small businesses across Illinois.

 From corner stores and delis to mom-and-pop markets and farmers market stands, this isn’t just another government pilot.
-It’s a tech upgrade that directly affects your cash register, your customers, and your bottom line.
+Enabled by the Agricultural Act, it’s a tech upgrade that directly affects your cash register, your customers, and your bottom line by embracing modern solutions for both customers and businesses.

 Let’s break it down.